ucsf-wynton/wynton-website-hpc/docs/software/scl.md

 ## Available SCLs and their Packages

-To list all Software Collections installed on Wynton HPC, use:
+To list all Software Collections installed on the cluster, use:

 ```sh
 [alice@{{ site.devel.name }} ~]$ scl --list